Oracle Health Health Design System Desktop EHR 20+ Teams

 On the anti-pattern library

-Rather than telling teams they were doing something wrong, the design system team could point to a shared document explaining why a given approach created problems for clinicians — backed by physician input.
-Clinical stakes land differently than design opinions.
+Instead of telling teams they were wrong, we could point to a shared document explaining why a specific approach caused problems for clinicians, grounded in physician input.
+That is a different conversation than a designer pushing back on a design choice.

-Four principles for getting 10+ teams to adopt components they didn't build.
+Four principles for getting 20+ teams to adopt components they didn't build.

 01